 Small Group Interactions: These groups

 - An environment for creating study groups, close relationships, peer support, social activity engagement, all beneficial for participating in the intensive RIDE curriculum track

 - Formal faculty-facilitated online course for self-reflection activities which are further leveraged as a method of sharing clinical experiences

 - This successful small group model has been adapted for the Seattle campus, for example small group instruction during Seattle clerkship rotations

-- Provision of 26,500 patient care hours in underserved communities through the intensive community rotations in central and eastern Washington.
+- Provision of 44,000 patient care hours in rural and underserved communities through the intensive community rotations in central and eastern Washington.

 - Proven educational equivalency between RIDE and Seattle-based UWSOD curriculum

 - Successful Commission on Dental Accreditation (CODA) site visits in 2012 and 2016.